Narcissus Flowers: Daffodils and Jonquils To Brighten The Garden

 As your plants begin to produce leaves and buds, increase your watering frequency.
 At that point, you should be providing about an inch per week.
 This should be ample moisture for your growing plants.

 Only water your narcissus flowers in the morning, as this allows the plants to drink their fill early in the day.
 The added moisture they’re holding will fill the cell walls of the plant.
 This adds an extra layer of protection against sudden freezing conditions.
+Humidity conditions for these plants are variable, and they tolerate a range of conditions.

 For narcissus flowers, drainage is key.
 Excess water lingering around your bulbs may promote rot conditions.